 Are Radon Levels Higher in Summer or Winter?

-Homeowners in the Midwest should have their homes tested for radon gas a couple times a year, as the levels can vary from season to season.
+Homeowners in the Midwest should have their homes tested for radon gas a couple of times a year.
+The levels can vary from season to season.
 Most radon tests are short-term and give you a good idea of levels at that time, but not for the whole year.
 If your home passed the test during one time of the year, you should redo the test again during a different time of year.

 The EPA suggests that the action level for radon contamination is 4.0 picocuries per liter of air.
 Your home may be below this level in July, but is it during December or January?

 As stated above, there are some causes for increased radon levels in the winter.
 Our area can have some long and brutal winters, so you must know why it is important to test for radon in the winter months.